iljapanic/panic-bachelor/1-introduction.md

-## 1. Introduction
+## 1. INTRODUCTION

-“[O]verload, clutter, and confusion are not attributes of information, they are failures of design.”
-(Tufte, 2011 as seen in ????)
+*“[O]verload, clutter, and confusion are not attributes of information, they are failures of design.”* (Tufte, 2011 as seen in ????)

 We are drowning in data.
 People like to talk about information society, but “[m]ost of the technology we call information technology is, in fact, data technology” (Shedroff, 2000, p.
 272).
 Our modern age is characterized by a severe information overload, or rather, a data overload, on both an organizational and individual level (Jones, 2012; Shedroff, 2000).
 Aware of this bleak state of affairs, magazine and news articles with titles containing buzzwords like Big Data, or Deep Learning, are basically a daily occurrence.